alissaadams/CollectiveActionProblemSimulation/README.md

   * All probabilities of all combinations (2 ^ N-1) of each country either cooperating or defecting

 ### Expected Utilities:
+These functions consider all possible outcomes of player 𝐴's decision to cooperate or defect, factoring in both the best-case scenario (where all cooperate) and worse-case scenarios (where some or all defect).
+This reflects the uncertainty and strategic complexity in international relations.

 #### Expected Utility if Country A Cooperates: